pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 Both chrony and ntpd-rs can serve a similar role on Unix systems.
 This guide aims to help those migrating machines currently running chrony to ntpd-rs.
 We assume some experience with the [chrony configuration format](https://chrony-project.org/doc/4.3/chrony.conf.html).
 A user with no or little chrony experience may be better off following our [getting started guide](getting-started.md).

 Before we start with the specifics on how to convert individual directives, first a few notes.
 In contrast with the chrony configuration format, which acts like a list of commands to the client, the ntpd-rs configuration is a [TOML](https://toml.io/) file.
 In particular, this means configuration is done by giving values for properties.
-As such, fields cannot be repeated unless they are part of a list, such as with the `[[peers]]` sections and `[[server]]` sections.
+As such, fields cannot be repeated unless they are part of a list, such as with the `[[source]]` sections and `[[server]]` sections.
 Comments can be added by starting them with a `#`.
 The remainder of the line is then ignored.

 Please note that for some of the settings below, ntpd-rs and chrony use different defaults.
-When converting a configuration, please pay particular attention to `minsources`/`minimum-agreeing-peers`, `maxstep` and the corresponding `-panic-thresholds`, and any settings for NTS server functionality.
+When converting a configuration, please pay particular attention to `minsources`/`minimum-agreeing-sources`, `maxstep` and the corresponding `-panic-thresholds`, and any settings for NTS server functionality.
 Validation of the resulting ntpd-rs configuration can be done with `ntp-ctl validate -c <path>`, which should at least catch the most egregious errors.

 This guide does not go into detail on all of chrony's configuration directives, but rather focusses on those most important for successful migration.
 If a directive is not mentioned here, there may still be ntpd-rs options in the [configuration reference](../ntp.toml.5.md) that achieve the desired effect.
 Note that not all functionality of chrony is currently supported, a short overview of major differences is given [at the end of this document](#non-supported-features)